Cwarcup/personal-blog/data/blog/how-to/useRef-hook.md

 ## Best Practices for Refs

-- Only use `ref`'s wjen you need to access the DOM node directly.
+- Only use `ref`'s when you need to access the DOM node directly.
 Don't use it to store data.
   - examples of when you need to access the DOM node directly:
     - focus on an input element
     - measure the size of an element